-Three scheduled public events will be held to discuss the various impacts of redlining in our city.
-Details of those events are as follows:
+Three scheduled public events, described below, were held to discuss the various impacts of redlining in our city.

 Additionally, volunteer ambassadors will be educated on map information and trained to lead discussions throughout the community.
 These ambassadors will be encouraged to go out to neighborhoods, present the information and record the thoughts and ideas provided by community members.
 If you would like to be an ambassador or if you are an elected official or local organization that would like to provide their support to this effort, please contact one of the partners below or visit the Office of Redevelopment Strategies website.
 Residents can also provide their thoughts by visiting the Office of Redevelopment Strategies’ website and on social media using the hashtag #EraseTheLines.